 Suicide is when a person causes their own death on purpose.
 Before trying to take their own life, a young person may have thoughts of wanting to die.
 This is called suicidal ideation.
 The young person may also have suicidal behavior.
 That’s when a person is focused on doing things that cause their own death.

-Suicide is the third leading cause of death in young people ages 15 to 24.
+Suicide is the third leading cause of death in young people.
+For youth ages 10 to 14, suicide is the second leading cause of death.
 The CDC reports that: